catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 are made which you will need to consider before jumping in further:

 1)
- You are familiar with the Linux command line and the Openstack CLI tools.
+ You are familiar with the Linux command line and the OpenStack CLI tools.
 2)
  You have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`this section of the documentation<command-line-interface>`.